yrtimiD/gulp-require-html-inline/README.md

 	Some " text ' with ` special characters
 </div>
 ```
-Output will be single file:
+Output will be a single file:
 ```js
 //result/file.js
 var a = `<div>Some " text ' with \` special characters</div>`;
 ```
-For more examples see `demo` folder and execute `npm run demo`
+For more examples see [demo](https://github.com/yrtimiD/gulp-require-html-inline/tree/master/demo) folder and execute `npm run demo` locally.

 ## Configuration
 `htmlInline` function accepts optional [minifier options](https://github.com/kangax/html-minifier#options-quick-reference) object.